 The choice of lighting comes with the interpretation of my subject.

 Do I want to portray this person as more refined and elegant, or more edgy with a grittier look?
 I usually start with the safe shots and work from there to more pushed, often fun versions.

-For beginners: Enjoy photography.
+Enjoy photography.
 Shoot a lot.
 Try to constantly evolve your skills.